-Your current situation can be depicted as "Abundance (Fullness)" transforming into "Development (Gradual Progress)".
+Your current situation can be depicted as "Return (The Turning Point)" transforming into "Difficulty at the Beginning".

-In front of you lies "Thunder" which transforms into "Wind".
-That means that movement, initiative, and action are being transformed into penetration and following.
-Behind you lies "Fire" which transforms into "Mountain".
-That means that brightness and warmth are being transformed into stillness and obstruction.
+In front of you lies "Thunder" which transforms into "Water".
+That means that movement, initiative, and action are being transformed into danger and the unknown.
+Behind you lies "Earth" which transforms into "Thunder".
+That means that docility and receptivity are being transformed into movement, initiative, and action.

 The Situation